aetperf/aetperf.github.io/_posts/2025-10-13-Performance-Analysis-of-Parallel-Data-Replication-Between-Two-PostgreSQL-18-Instances-on-OVH.md

 - FSM access requires serialization to maintain consistency

 No configuration parameter appears able to eliminate these fundamental coordination requirements.

+## 6.3 Future Work: PostgreSQL Instrumentation Analysis

+While this analysis relied on system-level metrics, a follow-up study will use PostgreSQL's internal instrumentation to provide direct evidence of lock contention and wait events.
+This will validate the hypotheses presented in this analysis using database engine-level metrics.

 ## Appendix A: PostgreSQL Configuration